axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 * Use clear, concise wording.
 * Write A3s to present project (proposals) clearly, including timeline and numbers.
 	* ![Purchasing card plan for Toyota Technical Center](https://xaxel.me/assets/toyota_300.png)
-* "Enabling vs disabling (red-tape) bureaucracy": enabling bureaucracy most often comes from the workers themselves, designing the standards (for themselves).
+* <a name="^disabling-bureaucracy"></a>"Enabling vs disabling (red-tape) bureaucracy": enabling bureaucracy most often comes from the workers themselves, designing the standards (for themselves).
 * By standardizing work (and knowing the time that each standard process takes), you can predict how much time an operation will take and can communicate this to the customer and plan around it.
  * Inventory organisation: visually standardize the quantities and locations.
 	* Make lack of supplies or surplus of supplies visually easy to identify.